srm-kzilla/octavia/README.md

     <img src="https://img.shields.io/badge/author-SRMKZILLA-orange" alt="author SRMKZILLA"/>
 </p>

-> To make this cool music bot your own, refer to this [Wiki](https://github.com/srm-kzilla/jack/wiki/Make-Jack-your-own)

 ## Commands 🔧

 > There's only so much Octavia can do without you giving her further instructions